skulpt/skulpt/source/Recursion/recursionsimple.rst

 we get the result in the proper order.
 This should remind you of our discussion of stacks back in the previous chapter.

+.. admonition:: Self Check

+   Write a function that takes a string as a parameter and returns a new string that is the reverse of the old string.

+   .. actex:: recursion_sc_1

+      from test import testEqual
+      def reverse(s):
+          return s

+      testEqual(reverse("hello"),"olleh")
+      testEqual(reverse("l"),"l")
+      testEqual(reverse("follow"),"wollof")
+      testEqual(reverse(""),"")

+   Write a function that takes a string as a parameter and returns True if the string is a palindrome, False otherwise.
+Remember that a string is a palindrome if it is spelled the same both forward and backward.  for example:  radar is a palindrome.  for bonus points palindromes can also be phrases, but you need to remove the spaces and punctuation before checking.  for example:  madam i'm adam  is a palindrome.
+Other fun palindromes include:

+   * kayak
+   * aibohphobia
+   * Live not on evil
+   * Reviled did I live, said I, as evil I did deliver
+   * Go hang a salami; I'm a lasagna hog.
+   * Able was I ere I saw Elba
+   * Kanakanak --  a town in Alaska
+   * Wassamassaw -- a town in South Dakota

+   .. actex:: recursion_sc_2

+      from test import testEqual
+      def removeWhite(s):
+          return s

+      def isPal(s):
+          return False

+      testEqual(isPal(removeWhite("x")),True)
+      testEqual(isPal(removeWhite("radar")),True)
+      testEqual(isPal(removeWhite("hello")),False)
+      testEqual(isPal(removeWhite("")),True)
+      testEqual(isPal(removeWhite("hannah")),True)
+      testEqual(isPal(removeWhite("madam i'm adam")),True)

 Stack Frames: Implementing Recursion
 ------------------------------------